 As the first global survey of its kind, the Future Health Index 2020 report features intriguing insights into the next generation of healthcare professionals, a group that will form most of the healthcare workforce over the next 20 years.
 The research explores this group’s expectations around technology, training and job satisfaction, and the reality of their experience as healthcare professionals.

 The research gives a clear mandate to healthcare leaders to respond to the concerns of this young generation of healthcare professionals and highlights three areas to address as a matter of urgency: education and training, technology, and workplace culture.

-The 2019 Future Health Index analyzes 15 countries: Australia, Brazil, China, France, Germany, India, Italy, Netherlands, Russia, Saudi Arabia, Singapore, South Africa, Poland, the United Kingdom and the United States of America.
+The research for the 2020 Future Health Index was conducted in 15 countries (Australia, Brazil, China, France, Germany, India, Japan, the Netherlands, Poland, Romania, Russia, Saudi Arabia, Singapore, South Africa and the United States of America).

 To provide a holistic understanding of the current healthcare systems around the world, the 2020 study combines quantitative surveys and qualitative online focus groups conducted from January-February 2020 among the following key stakeholders: